Seven-figure gifts support academic excellence

 “Gifts that allow us to recruit world-class faculty and graduate students are transformative,” Provost Donald Nieman said.
 “To receive two such gifts in such a short period is remarkable and is an indication that donors believe in our stature as a research university and our ability to make key scientific discoveries that will change the world.”

-• Professor Emeritus Tsuming Wu and his wife, Grace Chin-Fa, made a seven-figure commitment to create an endowed fellowship fund that will benefit graduate students pursuing doctoral degrees in mathematics or the natural sciences (e.g., physics, chemistry, biology, geology).
+• Professor Emeritus Tsuming Wu and his wife, Grace Chin-Fa (pictured with President Harvey Stenger), made a seven-figure commitment to create an endowed fellowship fund that will benefit graduate students pursuing doctoral degrees in mathematics or the natural sciences (e.g., physics, chemistry, biology, geology).

 The Grace Chin-Fa and Tsuming Wu Fellowship for the Sciences, a merit-based fellowship, will be awarded to first-year doctoral students in Harpur College of Arts and Sciences.
 Recipients will demonstrate passion for their discipline and the potential to make significant advancements to the scholarly knowledge base on mathematics or the natural sciences, or both.

 “Designed to recruit the best applicant each year to a program in any science field in Harpur College, including mathematical sciences, it will attract top students to do graduate work in these fields,” said Susan Strehle, vice provost and dean of the Graduate School, which will establish a committee to select the fellowship recipients.